Rishitha0611/Car-Damage-Detection/README.md

 # Car-Damage-Detection

+For the **data collection**,120 images were captured around the college campus using a mobile phone camera.
+The images were then saved in the JPG format to ensure compatibility with most image processing tools.
+The VIA tool was used to annotate the images by drawing boxes around the scratch areas and labeling them as
+"scratch."
+Each image was uploaded to the VIA tool and manually annotated by a team of annotators to ensure accuracy and consistency in the labeling.

 **Pre-Processing**
 loaded the images from the directory and applied a set of transformations to them using the PyTorch transforms module.
 Specifically, it does the following:
 • Resizes each image to a square of size 224x224 pixels.